Washi1337/ctf-writeups/FlareOn/2020/11/README.md

 ![View options](shellbags.png)

 These kinds of settings are stored in what is known as Shellbags which are put in the `SOFTWARE\Microsoft\Windows\Shell\Bags` key.
 Now why would we be interested in the view options of someone's folders?
-Well we are not really interested in the view options themselves, but more so in the other information that is stored next to it.
-It so happens that Shellbags can give you a very good indication of what kind of files the user had stored on their computer, especially in personal directories that they visited a lot.
-This information includes file names.
+We are not really interested in the view options themselves, but more so in the other information that is stored next to it.
+It so happens that Shellbags can give you a very good indication of what kind of files the user had stored on their computer.
+There exists a shellbag for every directory that the user has changed the viewing options for, and each shellbag includes the names of the files stored in this directory.
 Even though we might not get the actual contents of a files, just knowing of the existence of a particular file is very valuable sometimes.
 And this case is no exception:

 ![Shellbags](regexp2.png)